sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 Dream was startled into turning around, having been standing at the captain's chair staring out into the deep space outside.
 "Nightmare!
 I knew it couldn't have just been me!"
 A golden bow and arrow flickered into existence in his hands as he strung it, aiming at the intruding force.

 Nightmare simply sighed, slowly walking toward the other.
 "Come now, brother.
 There is no need to battle.
 We have both already lost.
-You are also helping inform these interlopers on the being that slew us, are you not?"
+You are also informing these interlopers on the being that slew us, are you not?"

 The guardian of positivity frowned, raising an eyebrow in confusion. "...Yes...?"